BCDA-APS/apstools/docs/source/api/_filewriters.rst

 EXAMPLE : use as Bluesky callback::

-    from apstools.filewriters import SpecWriterCallback
+    from apstools import SpecWriterCallback
     specwriter = SpecWriterCallback()
     RE.subscribe(specwriter.receiver)

 EXAMPLE : use as writer from Databroker::

-    from apstools.filewriters import SpecWriterCallback
+    from apstools import SpecWriterCallback
     specwriter = SpecWriterCallback()
     for key, doc in db.get_documents(db["a123456"]):
         specwriter.receiver(key, doc)